MichaelMazel/Assignments/README.md

 1. List the player names whose highest score in a game is more than 10 points higher than their personal average
 2. Find orders from 4th quarter 2012 that took 4 or more days to ship
-3. List the CUSTOMERS who have purchased a bike but not a helmet
+3. List the customers who have purchased a bike but not a helmet

 #### How to Use
-The mysql.connector library was used to link Python to MYSQL The data sets were provided from database class
+The mysql.connector library was used to link Python to MYSQL.
+The data sets were provided from my database class.

 ##### Technologies
 Jupyter Notebooks